benburk/benburk.github.io/content/03-mira.md

 Group 2: A move instruction that moves the `arg` to a `dest`. `dest/arg==0` is the A register.
 If `dest==arg`, then `arg` is an immediate.
 This also supports moving an immediate to memory.
 Memory to memory moves are not supported by any implementation, but there's nothing instrinsic that would prevent them.

 Group 3: Single argument arithmetic and logical operations. `arg==0` is the A register.
 Shoehorned into this group are the conditional and unconditional jump instructions.
 For unconditional jumps, `arg==0` is an immediate.
 Conditional jumps use the conditions in the bottom-right branching table.
-The opcode can be read as B`[nzcv][cs]` for the four flags and carry/set.
+For example, to banch if the carry flag is set, use `bcs`, for branch if carry clear, use `bcc`.
+The same goes for the other flags `n,z,v`.

 # Minecraft implementation details